supertestnet/lightning_blinder/README.md

-# LSP Blinder
+# Lightning Blinder
 Trick an LSP into thinking *one* wallet is the sender or recipient when it's *really* some other wallet

 # Protocol setup
-The protocol requires three pieces of software: LSP Blinder Send (LBS), LSP Blinder Receive (LBR), and LSP Blinder Coordinate (LBC).
+The protocol requires three pieces of software: Lightning Blinder Send (LBS), Lightning Blinder Receive (LBR), and Lightning Blinder Coordinate (LBC).

 LBS needs to be software that can do three things: (1) send LN payments (2) parse an LN invoice with a custom field, to be described shortly (3) communicate with LBR in a manner to be described shortly.